Club Atlético Excursionistas: Promotion to the first division: 1920s to 1950s

+Relegation

 In 1934 the Argentine Football Association (which Excursionistas was affiliated to) merged with dissident Liga Argentina de Football in a unified league.
 This restructuring sent Excursionistas to the second division along with many other teams that decided to continue as amateurs.
 Since then, the club has remained in the lower divisions of Argentine football.

 In 1942 Excursionistas finished 2nd after Rosario Central.
 That team, coached by Pedro Tilhet, is regarded by fans as the best Excursionistas team of all-time.
 In 1957 Excursionistas had to play a playoff series against Argentino de Quilmes in order to define which team would be relegated to second division.
 After a 2–2 draw in the first game, Excursionistas achieved a great 6–1 win in the second match, so the team kept its place in Primera División and sent off Argentino to Primera B.

-1970 - 2010
+1970–2010

 In 1972 Excursionistas was relegated to Primera C, where they remained until 1995 when the team was promoted to Primera B, although they lasted there for just one season.
 During the 1998–99 season Excursionistas made a great campaign, putting together a 16 match unbeaten streak.
 The following season (1999–2000), the squad, coached by Néstor Rapa, achieved a historic landmark of 10 consecutive wins, finishing in 1st place and thus earning promotion.
 Nevertheless, the institution was punished with a 21-point deduction due to the riot caused by a portion of its fans during the match against Club Comunicaciones, in which the fans invaded the pitch and attacked the Comunicaciones players.
 As a result, Excursionistas missed the opportunity to earn promotion.

 In 2001, Excursionistas won the Clausura tournament, although the team was not promoted due to the restructuring of the tournament format.
 That title only earned Excursionistas the right to play a two-leg semi-final for the right to earn promotion.
 Their rival on the occasion was Deportivo Laferrere, who proceeded to eliminate Excursionistas.
 The results were 2-0 for Laferrere in the first leg and 3-2 for Excursionistas in the second, which meant Excursionistas were eliminated on global 4-3.